Champii/dotfiles/README.md

   - Parser
     - High priority
       - Comments (end of line ('#') or inline ('/*' '*/')
-      - InfixOperator must declare the operator first then have a separated item for the fn decl

     - Low priority list:
       - Match arm binding like `foo @ (a, b) -> a + b`